gravitational/teleport/docs/4.2/aws_terraform_guide.md

 [The instance types used for each ASG can be configured here](https://github.com/gravitational/teleport/blob/master/examples/aws/terraform/vars.tf#L23-L45)

-If you don't wish to set up a node or the monitoring services, you can set the `desired_size` and `min_size` for the ASG to `0` and Terraform won't provision it.
+If you don't wish to set up a node or the monitoring services, you can set the `desired_size` and `min_size` for an ASG to `0` and Terraform will not provision it.

 ### Cluster state database storage